-If you go paperless and use a digital backup, the hard drive should occupy less than a cubic foot.
-Spending a couple hundred bucks on a nice external drive is a lot cheaper than renting storage space.
+Spending a couple hundred bucks once on a nice external drive is a lot cheaper than renting storage space by the month.

-Hopefully, you store an external drive in another secure location—which protects you from an office fire wiping out everything.
+Hopefully, you’ll store an external drive in another secure location—which protects you from an office fire wiping out everything.
 You can also purchase fireproof external drives that claim to be just like aircraft black boxes.
-They cost more than a regular external drive, but a quick search revealed that fireproof drives are available for under $300—well worth the peace of mind.
+They cost more than a regular external drive, usually around $300, but they’re well worth the peace of mind.